Geontech/rest-python/index.md

 Along the right side of the page, you'll find a list of pages representing each piece of a REDHAWK system that is represented in this API.
 The API leverages a RESTful interface, utilizing HTTP _GET_, _PUSH_, _PUT_, and _WRITE_ for most static actions.
 All of these actions involve JSON structures which will be provided in more detail on each page.

 To confirm rest-python is running, open a browser to its address on port 8080.
-The REST interface begins at the URL `{{ rest_base }}`.
+The REST interface begins at the URL `{{ site.rest_api.base }}`.
 And like typical REST interfaces, the URL builds outwards using one of the returned structure's values.

-For example, navigating to the list of domains `{{ rest_domains }}` yields a single structure with an array list of names:
+For example, navigating to the list of domains `{{ site.rest_api.domains }}` yields a single structure with an array list of names:

-{% highlight json %}
+{% highlight javascript %}
 {
+    'domains': [
+        'REDHAWK_DEV',
+        'REDHAWK_DEV2'
-    domains: [ REDHAWK_DEV, REDHAWK_DEV2 ]
+    ]
 }
 {% endhighlight %}

-Navigating further to one of the options would be `{{ rest_domains }}/REDHAWK_DEV/`.
+Navigating further to one of the options would be `{{ site.rest_api.domains }}/REDHAWK_DEV/`.

 That's the absolute basics of things; the individual API pages dig much deeper.